AbiramiKathiresan/deadly-duck/README.md

 ### Running the Game

-You can pull this repo and run the game by running these commands:
+You can pull this repo and play the game by running these commands:

 ```bash
 > javac DeadlyDuck.java